Top 10 Best Guitars of All Time: Coolest Guitars Ever

 1024px Steve Vai

-Steve Vai rocking an Ibanez JEM
+Steve Vai rocking an Ibanez JEMIbanez JEM

 Steve Vai, Joe Satriani, Paul Gilbert, Herman Li, Tim Henson these are just some of the names associated with the brand.
 Obviously, I’d have to pick the Jem series as the best the brand has to offer because Ibanez makes superstrats the right way.